 Here’s the truth: I make recipes for Macheesmo at random times.
 Given that I work, and am trying to heal my knee, and do other important stuff like catch up on Mad Men, I just don’t always make recipes when it would make sense to do so.

-These pancakes for example — I made them at 3PM on a Wednesday.
+These Date and Honey Pancakes for example — I made them at 3PM on a Wednesday.
 My plan was to make them, photograph them, and freeze them until later so Betsy and I could eat them.